 And we were a little surprised to see that History secured only 8% of the votes and poor old Geography came nearly last with less than 4%.

 Did you know that amongst other things, Maths can help you get a better deal when shopping and it makes you a superior cook?
 To say nothing of the fact that virtually every occupation has a requirement for Maths in one form or another.
-For further insights check out Why Maths is Important on the Pi Day website.
+Every good business has a Business Plan so whether it is your own company or you work for someone else it will be a big help to understand the figures that make a business tick.

 Apparently the enthusiasm for maths is not shared by teachers because in a recent BBC Article it was reported that “…as little as half of GCSE Maths teachers have a maths or science degree”.
 It seems that youngsters with a flair for maths can rely on a teaching career in the subject.